Let’s face it: health insurance is confusing. We’re here to help you figure out what the law means for you.

 What’s going on with the ACA?

-The Affordable Care Act (also known as the ACA or Obamacare) is still the law of the land.
-There were efforts in Congress to repeal the ACA, but those efforts were defeated and the law is still in place.
-And, even though there have been administrative changes to the ACA (as discussed more below), you can still purchase affordable, comprehensive coverage on the Marketplaces.
+The Affordable Care Act — also known as the ACA or Obamacare — is still the law of the land.
+There have been failed efforts in Congress to repeal the ACA, so the law is still in place.
+There have been some administrative changes to the ACA (more details in the next section), but you can still get affordable, comprehensive health insurance.

 Under the ACA:

-Most plans must cover preventive health services — such as birth control and well-woman exams — without any cost to you.
+Most plans must cover preventive health services — like birth control and wellness exams — at no cost to you.

 Most plans must cover essential health benefits, like maternity and newborn care.

-You can stay on your parent’s health insurance plan until you’re 26.
+You can stay on a parent’s health insurance plan until you’re 26.

-Insurers can’t deny you coverage or charge you more if you have a pre-existing health condition.
+Insurers can’t deny you coverage or charge you more if you have a pre-existing health condition (including pregnancy).

-Insurers can no longer charge you more simply for being a woman.
+Insurers can no longer charge you more just for being a woman.

-Do I need health insurance to visit Planned Parenthood?
+Do I need health insurance to go to Planned Parenthood?

 Whether you have insurance or not, you can always visit your local Planned Parenthood health center for the care you need, when you need it.

-Many health insurance plans include Planned Parenthood as an in-network provider, meaning your insurer will pay for all or most of the cost of your health care.
-You can call your insurance company or your local Planned Parenthood health center to find out if Planned Parenthood is in-network with your health insurance plan.
+Many health insurance plans include Planned Parenthood as an in-network provider — this means your health insurance will pay for all, or most, of the cost of your health care at a Planned Parenthood health center.
+You can either call your insurance company or your local Planned Parenthood health center to learn whether Planned Parenthood is in-network with your health insurance plan.
 Find a Planned Parenthood health center near you.